|

 may recopy it.
 Your account should be at least ten pages long."

 The whole class groans.
-Most of them have difficulty writing the
+Most of

 300 words that Sister Penelope, our English teacher, assigns.
 I, on the